iannucci/lzhuf/README.md

 # lzhuf

 LZH code from [la5nta/wl2k-go](https://github.com/la5nta/wl2k-go) to perform decompression of Winlink messages, wrapped so that it can be called from Python.

+> [!NOTE]
-A binary executable of the go code will be installed (supported on Linux x86, Mac x86 and Mac ARM64).
-Sorry, Windows.
+> Pre-built binaries of the go code are included for Linux x86, Mac x86 and Mac ARM64.
+But you can certainly build your own.

 ## Installation